radio0but/Jellyfin-Public-playlist/README.md

 Once you created a playlist in jellyfin go to /var/lib/jellyfin/data/playlists/ copy the folder

-with your playlist in your music media folder.
+with your playlist in your music library media folder.

-Then delete the iibrary in jellyfin interface
+Then delete the playlist in jellyfin interface

 put the xmlToM3u.sh script inside the folder you copied in your media folder